mckennapsean/dissertation/content/02-background.md

   in their modification in order to emphasize and call out the specific stages of generation, evaluation, and analysis.
-A key aspect of this model is the incorporation of creative output, which is an idea that must be novel, invented but not obvious, and be of use to industry.
+A key aspect of this model is the incorporation of creative output, which is an idea that must be novel, invented but not obvious, and of use to industry.
 ](figures/background/design-process-howard.pdf){#fig:process-howard width="100%"}